 "Warhol's Factory," acrylic on canvas, 62 x 72 in, Damian Elwes

-I was lucky enough to know Andy Warhol and always wanted to make a painting of his studio that reflected my love of his work.
+I was lucky enough to know Andy Warhol and I imagined how I could make a painting of his studio that reflected my love of his work.

 "Magritte's Studio", mixed media on canvas, 58 x 66 in, 2014